gaudiatech/pyved-engine/README.md

 is the first *pygame-based* Game Engine that produces browser games!
 *A world premiere!*

 ## Design principles

+1. Code layout matters.
+Clean, expressive code isn't optional ;

-1. `kengi` is delivered along with 5 templates, see it as minimal examples of a real game.
+2. `kengi` is delivered along with 5 templates, see it as minimal examples of a real game.
-A game template can be adjusted to your needs easily
+A game template can be adjusted to your needs easily ;

-2. `kengi` is based upon a custom event manager
+3. `kengi` is based upon a custom event manager ;

-3. `kengi` includes classes that implement the M-V-C pattern.
+4. `kengi` includes classes that implement the M-V-C pattern.
-You are free to use the pattern in your games or keep it basic, as you wish
+You are free to use the pattern in your games or keep it basic, as you wish.

+> "It’s Harder to Read Code than to Write it" - Joel Spolsky

 ## Get started
 See the file `requirements.txt` to learn about dependencies.